Working Toward Better Radiation Responses Through Novel, Targeted Drugs

-- A phase 1 clinical trial of a drug called selinexor in combination with the chemotherapy temozolomide (TMZ) and radiation therapy in patients with newly diagnosed glioblastoma.
-The trial is based in part of prior studies showing that the drug makes glioma cells more sensitive to radiation.
+- A phase 1 clinical trial of a drug called selinexor in combination with the chemotherapy temozolomide (TMZ) and radiation therapy in patients with newly diagnosed GBM.
+The trial is based, in part, off prior studies showing that the drug makes glioma cells more sensitive to radiation.
 Selinexor is already approved to treat multiple myeloma.
 The study in GBM will learn the highest dose of selinexor that people with brain cancer can tolerate when taken in combination with TMZ and radiation therapy.

 - Another phase 1 clinical trial is testing repeat radiation therapy for patients with GBM whose tumor has come back after treatment with surgery, chemotherapy, and radiation therapy.
 The goal is to find the safest dose of radiation for people with recurrent GBM.

 - In another clinical study, Dr. Camphausen and colleagues are collecting blood and urine samples from patients undergoing radiation therapy for GBM to see how treatment affects blood cells and certain proteins.
 The goal is to learn whether two proteins in the blood can help to predict whether or not a tumor will come back at one year.

 - Dr. Camphausen also leads another study that is enrolling NCI patients who receive radiation therapy and aren’t receiving any experimental treatment regimen.
 The goal is to assess the late effects of treatment on individuals and their disease over time.

 For people who may have received a diagnosis of GBM or another brain or spine tumor, Dr. Camphausen recommends finding a specialist to help with treatment decisions, whether you are considering a clinical trial or not.